-IFRS 16 provision for restoration relates to certain equipment and installation leases where there is an obligation at completion of the lease to restore the item to its original condition.
+IFRS 16 property restoration relates to certain equipment and installation leases where there is an obligation at completion of the lease to restore the item to its original condition.

 The Parent Company, along with other Group entities, is party to a guarantee in respect of the cash pool overdraft balance within the cash pooling facility with NatWest Bank Plc.
-At 31 December 2021 there were £nil (2020: nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2021 was £nil (2020: £nil).
+At 31 December 2022 there were £nil (2021: nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2022 was £nil (2021: £nil).
 This guarantee is not expected to give rise to any loss.

 The Parent Company, along with other Group entities, is party to a guarantee in respect of any individual Company's overdraft balance within the cash pooling facility with the Bank of Scotland Plc.
-At 31 December 2021 there were £nil (2020: nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2021 was £nil (2020: £nil).
+At 31 December 2022 there were £nil (2021: nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2022 was £nil (2021: £nil).
 This guarantee is not expected to give rise to any loss.

 The Parent Company, along with other Group entities, is party to a guarantee in respect of any individual Company's overdraft balance within the cash pooling facility with ABN AMRO Bank n.v.
-At 31 December 2021 there were £nil (2020: £nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2021 was £nil (2020: £nil).
+At 31 December 2022 there were £nil (2021: £nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2022 was £nil (2021: £nil).
 This guarantee is not expected to give rise to any loss.

-During the prior year the Royal BAM Group n.v. drew down the revolving credit facility of €400m, to which BAM Construct UK Ltd and other Group entities, is a guarantor.
-On 24 April 2020, the committed revolving credit facility was extended by one year to 31 March 2024, with the committed amount reducing to €360m from 1 April 2023.
-The utilisation of this facility as at 31 December 2021 was €nil (2020: €400m).
+During the year the Royal BAM Group n.v. renewed the revolving credit facility to a value of €330m (2021: €360m), to which BAM Construct & Ventures UK Ltd and other Group entities, is a guarantor.
 The directors are satisfied that Royal BAM Group n.v. is currently able to fulfil all its obligations under these agreements without recourse to any of the guarantors.